raohmaru/romtools/rom-name-finder/docs/adr/adr-001-typescript.md

 - Type safety to reduce runtime errors
 - Developer productivity and tooling support
 - Ecosystem and community support
-- Integration with React and Prisma ORM
+- Integration with React and SQL.js
 - Team familiarity and learning curve

 ## Decision